Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/step5.png)

 8. Once you input custom vision account information.
 You will be asked whether to use Azure Video Analytics (y), and then please enter your AVA Provision Token.
-<br/>Do you want to install with Azure Video Analytics? (y or n):
+<br/>Do you want to install with Azure Video Analytics? (y or n):y
 <br/> Please enter your AVA Provision Token
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/feat/cascade-dev/factory-ai-vision/assets/step6_20210902.png?raw=true)

-9. There will be a list of IoT hubs, please choose “customvision” It will then show a list of devices in your account, and choose the device to install your vision on edge
+9. There will be a list of IoT hubs, please choose “customvision”.
+<br/>It will then show a list of devices in your account, and choose the device to install your vision on edge.

 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/feat/cascade-dev/factory-ai-vision/assets/step7_20210902.png?raw=true)